If you have or are applying for a Tier 4 (General) visa, your

-- studying a postgraduate course of more than 12 months or are
+- studying a postgraduate course of more than twelve months duration; or

 Babies born in the UK

-re-enter.
 Where and how you can make the application will depend on your circumstances.
 You must be able to show that you are able to meet all the Home Office's rules and requirements.